Speedin' Bullet 2 Heaven: Critical reception

 Vices Adam Downer considered Speedin' Bullet 2 Heaven to be a work of "so bad it's good" art, comparing it to Tommy Wiseau's 2003 film The Room.
 In a review for Complex, Mench thought it was messier and more challenging than Cudi's previous work but felt it had "admirably unique" qualities.
 Ex of Billboard found the album "uncomfortably internal" but nevertheless "a pleasurable listen"; he overall felt on the album, Cudi is "more exposed than ever, and perhaps all the better for it".
 The album was praised by several of Cudi's peers, including Erykah Badu, Kanye West, and André 3000.
-ASAP Rocky later named it his favorite Kid Cudi album.
+ASAP Rocky later named it his favorite Kid Cudi album, stating: "Sometimes you make your dopest shit in the darkest place."

-In 2018, Gus Fisher of HotNewHipHop suggested that the negative reception to the album was a "glaring [example] of the music media immediately shutting down Black artists for stepping outside of the confines of what is deemed as 'Black music.' " In 2019, Cyclone Wehrer of The Music called the album "underrated".
-In a 2022 listicle covering "Hip-Hop Albums That Didn't Live Up to the Hype", XXL wrote that most of the album's songs lacked "enough oomph to make them remarkable" and remarked that although "Day-one Cudi fans would argue that his project wasn’t nearly as bad as people make it out to be", fans that "[knew] the full extent of his artistic talent […] would say otherwise."
+In 2018, Gus Fisher of HotNewHipHop suggested that the negative reception to Speedin' Bullet 2 Heaven was a "glaring [example] of the music media immediately shutting down Black artists for stepping outside of the confines of what is deemed as 'Black music.' " The following year, Cyclone Wehrer of The Music viewed the album as being worthy of reassessment, praising it as "rudimentary, but spirited" and claiming Cudi "rejuvenated rap-rock".
+In 2021, Jordan Darville of The Fader said that despite the criticism Cudi received for transitioning from hip-hop to grunge with the album, "one could argue that it paved the way for young Black artists to embrace the genre."
+XXL offered a less favorable reassessment in a 2022 listicle covering "Hip-Hop Albums That Didn't Live Up to the Hype", in which it described the album's songs as lacking "enough oomph to make them remarkable" and remarked that although "Day-one Cudi fans would argue that [the album] wasn't nearly as bad as people make it out to be", fans that "[knew] the full extent of his artistic talent […] would say otherwise."
 In 2024, Mosi Reeves of Rolling Stone dismissed the album as "bland, Afropunk-baiting alt-rock".